Honeycomb: Role of wax temperature

 Bees use their antennae, mandibles and legs to manipulate the wax during comb construction, while actively warming the wax.
 During the construction of hexagonal cells, wax temperature is between 33.6–37.6 °C, well below the 40 °C temperature at which wax is assumed to be liquid for initiating new comb construction.
 The body temperature of bees is a factor for regulating an ideal wax temperature for building the comb.

+As human food

+Honeycomb can be consumed as human food.